Ambroos/postscribe/README.md

+# DEPRECATED!

+krux/postscribe v2 was released, solving the Webpack/Browserify issues that were the reason for this fork.
+Switch your dependencies to just `postscribe`@`^2.0.3` and switch your imports to `postscribe`.
+No other changes are necessary.

 # UMD fork of Postscribe

 Available on NPM as `postscribe-umd`.
 Will merge in all fixes that happen at krux/postscribe and some more.